 Formula:

 In our previous example, company X was expected to have $18.575 EPS after ten years.
-Now, let’s suppose that the stock of company X has a historical average P/E=15.
+Suppose that the stock of company X has a historical average P/E=15.

 □ Compound Earnings * P/E = $18.575 * 15 = $278.625

 The next step is to compare this figure ($278.625) to the stock's current price.
 In this way, we can calculate the company’s X stock expected annual rate of return.
-Let’s suppose the price of the Company X stock is $50.
+Suppose the price of the Company X stock is $50.

-Note: To this figure ($278.625) we could add the estimated dividends paid for the next 10 years.
-However, to keep things simple we are NOT going to add dividends and assume that dividends cover inflation and the dollar's loss of purchasing power.
+👉 Note: To this figure ($278.625), we could add the estimated dividends for the next 10 years.
+However, to keep it simple, we will not include dividends and will assume they cover inflation and the dollar’s loss of purchasing power.

 General Formula: